Archbishop Coleman F. Carroll High School

 Archbishop Coleman F. Carroll High School is a private high school in The Hammocks, Dade County, Florida, United States, that was opened in 1998.
 Sponsored by the Roman Catholic Archdiocese of Miami, it is accredited through the Southern Association of Colleges and Schools.
 Named after the first Archbishop of Miami, Coleman Francis Carroll, the school's mascot is the Bulldog.

 Monsignor Gerard Thomas La Cerra was the first supervising principal of Archbishop Coleman F. Carroll High School.

-Students wear a uniform consisting of a solid white or light blue shirt, ACHS khaki slacks, a black leather belt, black shoes, and a student ID with ACHS lanyard.
-As of the 2019–2020 school year, there are 300 students enrolled in grades nine through twelve.
+Students wear a uniform consisting of a solid black or light blue shirt with a Carroll logo, black ACHS khaki slacks, a black leather belt, black shoes, and a student ID with ACHS lanyard.
+As of the 2025–2026 school year, there are 602 students enrolled in grades nine through twelve.